TogoOfficial Name: Togolese Republic

 Documentation of Yellow Fever vaccination is required for all individuals entering Togo who are over one year of age.
 You can find detailed information on vaccinations and other health precautions on the CDC website.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Togo.
+We are unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Togo.